 Freshwater Point South

 This was our first night away and it was a beauty!
-We really didn’t know what to expect upon leaving the city and taking on the road living.
+We really didn’t know what to expect when leaving the city and we were about to have our first night on the road.
 We parked our van right up on the waters edge, on a concrete slab and watched the dolphins swim past us as the sun set.
 It was picturesque.

 Cliff Head North Campground- Dongara

-Such a beautiful spot for an overnight stay and only 29 kilometres south of Dongara.
+This is such a beautiful spot for an overnight stay and only 29 kilometres south of Dongara.
 We parked up behind the dunes and toasted marshmallows over an open fire in the evening.
-Bring your own wood as there isn’t much there.
+But you will need to bring your own wood as there isn’t much there.

 There is a 72 hour max stay here and the ranger does come around and ask you to move on.
 This little gem is equipped with bins, toilets, shady tables and has great reception.
 We even managed to get our TV working.